Senipah/VBA-Better-Array/docs/home/getting_started.md

 ## Accessing elements in the array

 To access individual elements stored in the array, use the [Item](https://senipah.github.io/VBA-Better-Array/api/properties/item/Item.html) property.
-As Item is the default member of the better array class, it can be accessed explicilty or implicitly.
+As Item is the default member of the better array class, it can be accessed explicitly or implicitly.

 ### Retrieving elements